 The following day, they saw the biggest day in terms of usage ever, apparently.
 This past Saturday, Foursquare was averaging more than a check-in a second, according to this tweet from the official account.
 Some quick math tells me that this means they must have seen over 86,000 check-ins in that 24 hour span.
 While Foursquare hasn’t publicly stated how many users they have, our best guess is that the number is something around 200,000 (with many following Scoble) and growing fast.
 11 Ideas for New4square Features. .Eureka Earthquake cashmore TwitterPics.
 A strong earthquake (magnitude 6.5) hit Northern California today, breaking windows and taking out power lines in some areas.

 It may be time for developers to start shifting away from Twitter and start tinkering with something a bit more Square.
-Here are 6 Foursquare apps we'd like to see developed.
+Here are 6 Foursquare apps we'd like to see developed. .Harvard Teams Up With Foursquare.
 It's hip to be square.

 Foursquare, that is.
 The esteemed academic institution Harvard has partnered with Foursquare to create a campus-based game that rewards students with badges and points for exploring the school and surrounding places of interest.
-The news hails from the Harvard Gazette, which describes a partnership that essentially tacks an official Harvard-specific game with a special collegiate badge on the existing Foursquare functionality and purpose. .Harvard Teams Up With Foursquare
+The news hails from the Harvard Gazette, which describes a partnership that essentially tacks an official Harvard-specific game with a special collegiate badge on the existing Foursquare functionality and purpose.